baimed/baimed/README.md

 - [x] CFX.RE Finder Discord Bot

 <!--
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working on: I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...